Many Roads Lead to Lithium: Formation Pathways For Lithium-Rich Red Giants: Discussion

 We suspect that $W-$designated \lirich stars and the $M-$designated \dg stars are in binary systems, that have relatively close separations ($\lesssim 2$ AU, see Figure \ref{fig:ruwe_plot}) and are up to near-equal mass (from the line difference profiles, see Figure \ref{fig:w_vs_m}).
 Therefore, we compared \paired classification for the \lirich stars with $W$ and $M$ designations.
-Only 2\% (2/83\footnote{This number is smaller since not all $M-$ and $W-$designations were found in \paired.}) of the $M-$designated \lirich stars would be classified as a binary based on their radial velocity error; this compares to 13\% (27/213) of the $W-$designated \lirich stars.
-Therefore, $W-$designated \lirich stars are substantially more likely to be binaries according to \paired, compared to $M-$designated stars (where the \dg would be the potential binary).
+Of the $M-$designated \lirich stars, none are classified as binaries in \paired, compared to 11\% of the $W-$designated \lirich stars.
+Therefore, $W-$stars are substantially more likely to be binaries according to \paired, compared to $M-$stars (where the \dg would be the potential binary).
 This provides clear evidence to associate the $W$ and $M$ profiles with binary architectures.
-Note that only a fraction, \app15\%, of the $W$ and $M$ profiles are firm binary candidates; therefore, it is possible that these systems include separations that lie in between the \paired and RUWE sensitivity range ($\sim 1-2$ AU).

 We also examined the \paired binary fraction as a function of evolutionary state for the \lirich and \lin samples.
-Of the 124 \lirich RGB stars, 15\% are classified as binaries in \paired compared to 5\% of the \lirich RC stars.
-Similarly, of the 135 \lin RGB stars, 11\% are classified as binaries, compared to 5\% of the \lin RC stars.
+Of the 126 \lirich RGB stars, 15\% are classified as binaries in \paired compared to 5\% of the \lirich RC stars.
+Similarly, of the 139 \lin RGB stars, 14\% are classified as binaries, compared to 4\% of the \lin RC stars.
 Given the similar fractions, the two populations are the same in terms of binary architectures detected via RUWE and \paired.

 In Figure \ref{fig:cdf}, we show the cumulative distribution function of $p-$values for \lirich stars and their \dgs.
 The distributions are marginally different at the threshold value of $p-$value $\leq 0.001$: the \lirich stars reach 6\% compared to 7\% for the \dgs.
 This implies that the selection function of \galah renders the recovery rate of binaries very small.